andmar8/Panopto-Java-RestWebServiceHelper/README.md

 How to compile
 --------------

-Follow the instructions in for the respective required libraries to compile up their jars and then add them to the project like so (the names of the jars/libraries are as an example)...
+Follow the instructions for the respective required libraries to compile up their jars and then add them to the project like so (the names of the jars/libraries are as an example)...

 1. PanoptoAxis1.6.2.jar
 2. PanoptoSerializableObjects.jar